 A Home – & The Word Never Had So Much Meaning Before

-Livy had strong opinions about the design of her home; she drew sketches and sought the counsel of trusted friends on her ideas.
-Construction began in August 1873‚ while Sam and Livy were abroad.
+Construction began in August of that year‚ while Sam and Livy were abroad.
 Although there was still much finish work to be completed‚ the family moved into their house on September 19‚ 1874.
 Construction delays and the ever-increasing costs of building their dream home frustrated Sam.
-In spite of this‚ he was enamored with the finished product‚ saying‚ “It is a home – & the word never had so much meaning before.”

 "To us, our house… had a heart, and a soul, and eyes to see us with; and approvals and solicitudes and deep sympathies; it was of us, and we were in its confidence and lived in its grace and in the peace of its benediction."

 — Mark Twain